WebReflection/echomd/README.md

 A meaningful, cross platform, way to reverse some text via one or more `!`.

 #### Hidden
-A way to hide text via `?`.
+A way to hide text via `?`, o Mac and Linux only.

 #### Strike
 Visible on Linux only, and just to preserve original MD intent, it is possible to strike text via one or more `~`.

 #### Bullets list
-It is possible to create a nice bullets list simply using 2 or more spaces or tabs.
+It is possible to create a nice bullets list simply using 1 or more spaces / tabs.
 ```
 This is some text.
   * this is a bullet